Dr Parvathi Kumaraswami

 I am currently supervising two PhD students working in Latin American Cultural Studies.
 The first, Emma Jackson, is in the 2nd year of a project entitled: Reproducing the Maya?
 A Case Study of Mexican and Guatemalan Dolls in "National" and "Ethnic" Dress.
-The second, Miranda Lickert, is in Year 3 of a project on cultural technologies in Granma province, Cuba, as part of the team of researchers working on the 'Beyond Havana and the Nation' project funded by the Leverhulme Trust.
-From September 2017, I will also be supervising the doctoral project of Begoña Garrido on the response of Basque women to Franco's Spain.
+The second, Begoña Garrido, is working on the diverse responses of Basque women to the first decade of Franco's regime in Spain.

 Enquiries are welcome concerning postgraduate research in any of the following areas: Cuban culture in the twentieth century; Cuban cultural policy and practice since 1959; testimonial writing in Latin America; women's writing from Latin America; reader response and cultural consumption in/of Latin America; self-writing in Latin America; the sociology of literature.